I came across a picture of this Citrus Berry Salad, with similar ingredients and it looked amazing so I decided I would give it a try.

 It is full of fruity flavor and the salad dressing is to die for.
 You will love how simple and delicious it is.

-tips to making the best homemade salad:
+Tips to making the best Citrus Berry Salad:

 The secret to homemade salad is the toppings and the dressing.
 But you also want to make sure your produce (especially your greens) are the perfect amount of crispness.